Hanzala13/Power-BI/README.md

 Identify the benchmark and then set the benchmarks for different processes.
 Identify market trends and also to spot business problems that need to be identified and solved.

+## Tips for Using Power BI Effectively
+Learn DAX for Advanced Calculations: DAX is a formula language that can help you perform advanced calculations.
+If you want to create more complex analytics learning DAX is a good idea.
+Master Power Query: Power Query helps you to prepare your data.
+The more you learn about it the more efficient your workflow will be.
+Stay Organized: When you create more reports it's important to keep things organized by giving fields, calculations clear and descriptive names.
+Explore Templates: It has many templates for different industries.
+Use them to get started quickly and spark new ideas for your own reports.